Clientside Goodies

 state.inputValue

-<input type="text" value={inputValue} onChange={handleInputChange} />
+<input type="text" value={inputValue} onChange={handleInputChange} />- Attach the

 function to the "Add Todo" button'shandleSubmit